atshayk/atshayk.github.io/README.md

-## My Website!

 ![Beta](https://img.shields.io/badge/status-beta-blue.svg)
 ![VERSION](https://img.shields.io/badge/version-2.2-green.svg)

-Heya!
-Welcome to the GitHub repository of my personal website.
-I'm still building it.
-Check it out?

-### dependecies
-- Icons by FontAwesome by FortAwesome
-- ...
-Nothing else!
-This is vanilla JavaScript
+## what is this?

+Hi!
+This is the repository of my website intended for professional use.
+Currently it is being worked on.

-### todo
+## todo
+- Redoing the landing / index page
 - Adding blogging to my website
 - Adding the utterances package for comment system on blog